 The Program in Design Computing is usually completed in 4 to 6 quarters.
 Students in the program work collaboratively in the Design Machine Group, a “research studio” environment dedicated to fostering the future of design and information technology.
 The projects at this research lab focus on design, computing and the built environment.
 Visit the DMG web site for additional information.

-A minimum of 45 quarter credits will be required for the completion of the program.
-The program requirements will be structured to fit the individual areas of specialization; however, certain common course requirements will be required of all M.S.
+A minimum of 45 quarter credits are required for the completion of the program.
+These requirements are structured to fit the individual areas of specialization; however, certain common course requirements are required of all M.S.
 Design Computing stream students.
 The core curriculum of 24 credits is comprised of a series of three courses that combine discipline specific knowledge building with a focus on applied research skills, the thesis research proposal and masters thesis.
-The final 21 credits of course work involve a series of design computing seminars that are determined in consultation with a faculty advisor.
+The final 21 credits of course work involve a series of design computing seminars that are determined in consultation with a faculty adviser.

 24 credits core curriculum courses: